 QI Projects are required annually.
-Our residents work in groups of 4 with each group consisting of 1 intern, 1 PGY-2 resident, 1 PGY-3 resident, and 1 PGY-4 resident.
+Our residents work in groups of 4-5 with each group consisting of at least 1 resident from each PGY class.
 The PGY-4 resident serves as the group leader.
+The groups also have a Med-Peds faculty advisor.
 The projects are presented at the institution's annual regional poster presentation.

 Our residents participate in several different projects throughout the year.
 These opportunities include various drives including book drives, clothing drives, and canned good drives.
 Our residents also recently made “Blessings Bags” for the homeless in the community which where distributed by the Shreveport Police Department.
-Annually, our residents join forces with the Orthopedic Residency Program to perform physicals for youth and young adult athletes in the area.
+Annually, our residents join forces with the Orthopedic Surgery Residency Program to perform physicals for youth and young adult athletes in the area.
 Residents can also volunteer their time at the MLK Health Center and Pharmacy, which is a free clinic and pharmacy located in Shreveport, LA.
-Thomas Rutherford, PGY-2, is our Med-Peds Community Chair and is in charge of organizing community service events for our program.

 Our residents are frequently involved in leadership roles.
 They are part of residency and hospital committees.
 They are also frequently elected to serve on the GME Residency Council.
 Almost every year, a Med-Peds resident is selected for the Gold Humanism Honor Society and/or the Alpha Omega Alpha Honor Medical Society.